|Course coordinator(s)||ir. AR Bergsma|

 This course is aimed at giving students knowledge and skills to implement GIS concepts within projects where geo-information plays an important role.
-The course content has a double objective of providing students with the theoretical basis to run GIS-based projects, as well as the practical hands-in knowledge to implement a solution in a standard desktop GIS and communicate the results to a commissioner through maps.
+The course content is grouped into three main components:

 After successful completion of this course students are expected to be able to:

-- translate components and steps into a sequence of reproducible data-action-models (in the ArcGIS Pro Model-Builder), with a high degree of automation, which allows for easy implementation of scenarios;
+- translate a method into a sequence of reproducible data-action-models (in the ArcGIS Model-Builder), with a high degree of automation, which allows for easy implementation of scenarios;

-- communicate the results of single or multiple scenario study by means of paper and digital maps, web-mapping services and web-based media like Google Earth.
+- show the results of single or multiple scenario study by means of paper and digital maps, web-mapping services and web-based media like Google Earth.

 - the students will implement these project levels during the course.
-At the end of the course, all levels are filled in to construct a reproducible and repeatable application;
+At the end of the course all levels are filled in to construct a reproducible application.

-- students follow lectures, study online course materials and work on a proposed project case.
+- students follow lectures, study web-based materials and work on a proposed project case.
 The hands-on work is done in student pairs.

 The final mark for this course contains of two parts:

 - project assignment (60%).
 Students are given a case study that requests a number of spatial datasets as project end products.
 The application to produce these products is the main results of this examination part.
-Special attention is given to how the data and models are translated into this application following the objectives of the learning outcomes.
-The spatial end products must be shown in a map;
+Special attention is given to how the data and models are translated into this application.
+The spatial end products must be shown in a digital map.

 - written open book exam (40%).
 At the end of the course all online course material and software is accessible for use during the exam.